-▶ To select a new language for the Web pages
+► To select a new language for the Web pages

-- On the Log On web page, click on the flag icon for the language you require. - The web pages will change to this language.
+- On the Log On web page, before looing on, click on the language drop down box and select the required language. - The web pages will change to this language.

 ► To select a new language for the SC300 display